ahsimon/lfsc/README.md

 ### fdisk

-* **fdisk** can create new partitions either primary or logical within an extended partition.
+ **fdisk**: can create new partitions either primary or logical within an extended partition.
 Write the new partition table to disk and then format and mount the new partitions

 ```sh
 # show the disk geometry